-- 8) Electronic Leak Detection is mandatory for grade-level Waterproofing Systems, but optional for Waterproofing Systems on roofs. - 9) Pre-curbs and Concrete Features - 1) When concrete walls or structures are constructed without a pre-curb, all concrete surfaces must be fully and continuously enveloped with the primary roof membrane. - 2) While the application of non-penetrating bonded tiling or other architectural finishes to the waterproofing membrane is acceptable for a RoofStar Guarantee, and is subject to approval by the membrane manufacturer, the removal, reinstallation or replacement of any bonded finish, in order to investigate and repair leaks under the terms of the Guarantee, is the responsibility of others. - 10) Modifications during the Guarantee Term - 1) RGC must be notified in writing of any modifications or repairs to the RoofStar-guaranteed Project. - 2) The owner must ensure that any modifications or repair work done on the Project during the guarantee period is performed to RoofStar Guarantee Standards by a Contractor and is inspected by a RoofStar-accepted observation firm. - 11) Maintenance: the building Owner must ensure that the Project and its components are properly maintained.
-Debris in drains, caulking on or around metal flashings, and wind scouring of gravel are considered maintenance issues. - 12) Removal and Reinstallation of Overburdens: in order to investigate and repair a leak, the RoofStar Guarantee Program must be allowed to remove Overburdens, to expose the membrane.
-The RoofStar Guarantee pays for the removal and reinstallation of accessible Overburdens only (subject to the limits published below), when they are installed by the Contractor, regardless of the Project design.
-The cost to remove, care for and reinstall any Overburden that exceeds these limits or conditions, which is inaccessible or which was supplied or installed by others, will be borne by the Owner. - 1) Maximum coverage area: limited to one physically defined Project area (no maximum size). - 2) The RoofStar Guarantee pays for removal and reinstallation of accessible Overburdens up to the following limits: - 1) Extensive vegetated roof systems, provided they are comprised of trays or other recognized modular methods and are less than 150 mm (6") in depth, exclusive of the plants. - 2) other accessible coverings, provided they are unitized (for example, pavers on pedestals) and do not exceed 1 M2 or 90 Kg (200 lb.) per unit.
+- 8) Electronic Leak Detection is mandatory for grade-level Waterproofing Systems, but optional for roof Waterproofing Systems. - 9) Pre-curbs and Concrete Features - 1) When concrete walls or structures are constructed without a pre-curb, all concrete surfaces must be fully and continuously enveloped with the primary roof membrane. - While the application of non-penetrating bonded tiling or other architectural finishes to the waterproofing membrane is acceptable for a RoofStar Guarantee, and is subject to approval by the membrane manufacturer, the removal, reinstallation or replacement of any bonded finish, in order to investigate and repair leaks under the terms of the Guarantee, is the responsibility of others. - 10) Modifications during the Guarantee Term - 1) The Guarantor must be notified in writing of any modifications or repairs to the RoofStar-guaranteed project. - 2) The building owner must ensure that any modifications or repair work done on the project during the guarantee period is performed to RoofStar Guarantee Standards by a Contractor and is inspected by a RoofStar-accepted observation firm. - 11) Maintenance: the building Owner must ensure that the Project and its components are properly maintained.
+Debris in drains, caulking on or around metal flashings, and wind scouring of gravel are considered maintenance issues. - 12) Removal and Reinstallation of Overburdens: in order to investigate and repair a leak, the RoofStar Guarantee Program must be allowed to remove overburdens, to expose the membrane.
+The RoofStar

+Guarantee pays for the removal and reinstallation of accessible Overburdens only (subject to the limits published below), when they are installed by the Contractor, regardless of the project design.
+The cost to remove, care for and reinstall any overburden that exceeds these limits or conditions, which is inaccessible or which was supplied or installed by others, will be borne by the building owner.